-The curriculum committee must review each new and revised course to see that it meets the standards of Title 5 (Section 55100) regulations, and must also determine into which of the categories listed below the course falls for accurate reporting at the state level.
-This information will appear in the College Catalog and the Class Schedule; it is intended for students' use in determining their course work, number of units, and hours.
+The curriculum committee must review each new and revised course to see that it meets the standards of Title 5 (Section 55100) regulations, and must also determine into which of the categories listed below the course falls for accurate reporting at the state

-- College Mission: Each course must fulfill our college mission; refer to the College Mission statement published in the college catalog when filling out this information. - Noncredit courses only: Explain how course fits student and community needs, interests, or objectives based on the definitions from Education Code 84757; see page 2 of the form: the Course Category Descriptions A-J. Further information on these categories is posted on AP&P's web page. - Course Justification (Program Status): This information should be consistent with discipline/division programs and practices for other courses and with articulation agreements. - a.
+- College Mission: Each course must fulfill our college mission; refer to the College Mission statement published in the college catalog when filling out this information. - Noncredit courses only: Explain how the course fits student and community needs, interests, or objectives based on the definitions from Education Code 84757; see page 2 of the form: the Course Category Descriptions A-J. Further information on these categories is posted on AP&P's web page. - Course Justification (Program Status): This information should be consistent with discipline/division programs and practices for other courses and with articulation agreements. - a.
 AA/AS Degree: A course is considered to be "part of an approved program" when it is a required (core) course or is on a list of restricted electives specified by course name and number from which students must choose in order to achieve an approved degree or certificate.
 These programs appear on the inventory of approved degrees and certificates published by the Chancellor's Office and are listed in the college catalog.
-If the course is or will be linked to an existing program or a new program is being created to include this course, be sure to also review the program within CurricUNET to determine whether the course is aligned with the appropriate program.
-A course that is approved as part of AVC's General Education pattern required for completion of AA/AS degrees b.
+If the course is or will be linked to an existing program or a new program is being created to include this course, be sure to also review the program within eLumen to determine whether the course is aligned with the appropriate program.
+A course that is approved as part of AVC's General Education pattern required for completion of AA/AS degrees - b.
 Transfer: Consult the Articulation Officer to be sure the course has an appropriate agreement on file.
-If the intent is to have the course approved as general education be sure to note that on the General Ed link within CurricUNET and discuss with the Articulation Officer.
+If the intent is to have the course approved as general education be sure to note that on the General Ed link within eLumen and discuss with the Articulation Officer.